NguyenTruongAnLab/CV/src/NguyenTruongAn_CV.md

 Project: development of "passive sampling" for the analysis of antibiotics in river

-*Sampling and pretreatment of NguyenTruongAn_CVs for antibiotics measurement*
+*Sampling and pretreatment of river water samples for antibiotics measurement*

 ## Competences